Cook, Learn, and Share to Fight Hunger.

 Culinary Uses

-1. Desserts: Ice cream is the star of countless desserts, including sundaes, milkshakes, floats, ice cream sandwiches, and baked Alaska.
+1. Desserts: It is the star of countless desserts, including sundaes, milkshakes, floats, ice cream sandwiches, and baked Alaska.
 Its creamy texture and sweet flavor provide a satisfying contrast to warm, crispy, or chewy elements.

 2. Sauces and Garnishes: Ice cream can be used to create sauces, adding a touch of sweetness and richness to desserts like pies, cobblers, and bread puddings.
 It can also be frozen and grated to make a delicate garnish for cakes and pastries.

-3. Savory Dishes: Some chefs experiment with savory ice cream flavors, incorporating ingredients like cheese, herbs, spices, and even vegetables.
+3. Savory Dishes: Some chefs experiment with its savor flavors, incorporating ingredients like cheese, herbs, spices, and even vegetables.
 These unique creations can be served as appetizers, palate cleansers, or accompaniments to main courses.

-4. Frozen Cocktails: Ice cream is a key ingredient in many frozen cocktails, such as daiquiris, margaritas, and pina coladas.
+4. Frozen Cocktails: It is a key ingredient in many frozen cocktails, such as daiquiris, margaritas, and pina coladas.
 It adds creaminess, sweetness, and a delightful chill to these refreshing beverages.

 5. Molecular Gastronomy: In the world of molecular gastronomy, ice cream is used to create innovative dishes that challenge traditional expectations.
 Techniques like liquid nitrogen freezing and spherification allow chefs to manipulate ice cream into new and exciting forms.